spicecoder/smartparent/Readme.md

 Google search for "drugs" (school project) vs. actual drug-seeking behavior

 Why This Architecture Was Chosen
-The document likely chose this approach because:

 Privacy Compliance: Deep packet inspection raises serious privacy/legal concerns Technical Simplicity: DNS monitoring is much easier to implement Encryption Reality: Most traffic is HTTPS-encrypted anyway Legal Requirements: Intercepting actual content could violate wiretapping laws

-Real-World Implications for Your Project
+Real-World Implications for Your this Project
 Your SmartParent tool will be effective for:

 ✅ Identifying visits to known problematic domains